APPIAHTECH/PersonalAssistant/README.md

 ### Built With

-These are the technologies that are used.
+These are the technologies that are used.<br>
 Server:
 * [Flask](https://flask.palletsprojects.com/en/2.0.x/)<br>
 Client :